 Time to book

-Plan your trip five months in advance to secure availability in hotels and tee times in the courses you want to play (unlike Scotland, a destination that requires more anticipation).
+Plan your trip more than six months in advance to secure availability in hotels and tee times in the courses you want to play (unlike Scotland, a destination that requires more anticipation).

 When to travel

 Ideally during the high season, which begins in May and ends in September.
 During the last weeks of April and the first weeks of October, you can expect to experience bad weather: moist and changeable with abundant rainfall.

 The best option is to fly to Europe via London, Frankfurt, Madrid or Paris and connect to Dublin or Belfast.